dtzeta259/DavT_Portfolio_MachLearn/README.md

 # DavT_Portfolio_MachLearn
 Portfolio for CS4375 Machine Learning Class

+## Portfolio Summary
+This portfolio includes projects that have been completed in the duration of taking this machine learning class.
+Overall, it showed me the different aspects of machine learning and its applications as well as helped me learn and develop skills, such as data analysis, creating and analyzing algorithms, and learning R and Python.
+I do plan on creating some personal projects to help me improve and understand machine learning and the algorithms used.
+I plan on keeping up with the field by keeping up with any news and new developments and implement them to learn with some practical experience.
+I do have interest in any possible employment opportunities if any available to put into practice what I learned.

 ## Overview of Machine Learning
 A summary of machine learning and some of the important element in machine learning.
 Access to doc: [Overview_ML](https://github.com/dtzeta259/DavT_Portfolio_MachLearn/blob/main/Overview_ML.pdf).